Skip to content

 Society tells you that you must fold your clothes.
 Society is wrong.

-Folding is an aesthetic choice, not a functional one.
+Unless you are machine washing your fine silks, folding is an aesthetic choice, not a functional one.

 The “Bin System” (Macro-Sorting)